 ABOUT YOU: The successful applicant should have (or expect to achieve) at least the equivalent of a UK upper second class MSci or Master’s degree (or equivalent) in Physics, Biophysics, Chemistry, Computer Science, Engineering, or a relevant subject.
 High level of self-motivation and enthusiasm is essential, and some experience in programming desired.
 No prior knowledge of biology is necessary.

-HOW TO APPLY: The position is fully funded by the ERC (or UKRI), and will be for four years starting at any point after October 1st 2019.
+HOW TO APPLY: The position is fully funded by the ERC (or UKRI), and will be for four years starting at any point after in 2020.
+Starting in October 2020 is also possible.
 If you have any queries about this studentship, please contact Dr. Andela Saric (a dot saric at ucl dot ac dot uk) who will be supervising the research.
 Informal enquiries are welcome.

 Please send electronic applications in the following format: